What do gardeners do in the winter?

-- General tidy after storms, pressure washing etc
+- General garden tidy, storm repairs, pressure washing etc

-- Garden renovation - doing all the big jobs you don't have time to do during the growing season.
+- Garden renovation and clearance - doing all the big jobs you don't have time to do during the growing season.

 Have you ever seen a hedge that is all woody underneath with a thin layer